 Visual humor needs an absurd, foolish, harebrained and idiotic visual vocabulary.
 Positive feedback can generate inhomogeneity in a system that starts out spatially uniform.
 The images are necessary for understanding.

 You don't see that two parts of space are connected by a riveting wormhole until you look through it.
+If we had no faults of our own, we would not take so much pleasure in noticing those of others.

 Scratch that, the difference between a scientist and a crank is that a scientist can admit a mistake and throw away a theory.
 Cranky artists that defy the traditional contexts of gallery environments propose definitions for beauty through the use of enigmatic visual humor and weirdo theoretical images, not only from bad luck but also from sloppiness and error.